 (d) to carry out research into the causes, prevention, screening and treatment of lead poisoning.

-(5) The register must be kept in the manner and form determined by the EDPH.
+(5) The register must be kept in the manner and form determined by the Chief Health Officer.

 [Regulation 7 inserted in Gazette 15 Nov 2016 p.
-5058.]
+5058; amended in Gazette 10 Jan 2017 p.
+269.]

 8. Offence to disclose information without authority